sanjanaa6/GEN_AI/README.md

-A practicable repoo if genai
+A practicable repoo if genai concpts and taskss